Farming – ICARUS

 How Do I Get the Greenhouse State for my Crop Plots?

-However, right now you can easily get the greenhouse state without constructing a full glass building: a single piece, like a Glass Wall will apply to a relatively large Crop Plot patch near it.
+Currently, you can easily get the greenhouse state without constructing a full glass building: a single piece, like a Glass Wall will apply to a relatively large Crop Plot patch near it.

 (In our experiment, a single Glass Wall attached to the outside of our house applied the greenhouse status to two of our 3×3 patches set next to each other.
 If placed at the center, it’s likely that it can boost at least a 9×9 patch, but that could get fixed in the future updates.)